-The Company is conscious of and promotes shareholders' rights and continues to take necessary steps in ensuring that shareholders participate actively in matters affecting the growth and development of the Company.
-The Board always ensures the protection of the statutory and general rights of shareholders, particularly their right to vote at general meetings.
-The Annual General Meeting (AGM) of the Company is the highest decision-making body of the Company and it is conducted in a transparent and fair manner.
-The Board and the Management have significantly benefited from the shareholder representatives on the Statutory Audit Committee as well as the contributions of shareholders at the AGMs.
+The Company is conscious of and promotes shareholders' rights.
+It continues to take necessary steps in ensuring that shareholders participate actively in matters affecting the growth and development of the Company.
+The General meeting of the Company is the highest decision-making body of the Company, and it is conducted in a transparent and fair manner.
+Shareholders can express their opinion on the Company's financial results and other issues affecting the Company.